dotnet/designs/accepted/2020/linking-libraries.md

 #### No trimming incompatibilities

-Finally, invest into built-time tooling (or other approaches) to enable usage of the full feature even for trimmed apps.
+Finally, invest into build-time tooling (or other approaches) to enable usage of the full feature even for trimmed apps.
 For example, [source generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) can be used to help with this effort.